Loki season 1: Casting

+Hiddleston also portrays President Loki, another variant of Loki who commands an army and is at odds with Kid Loki, Mbatha-Raw also portrays Rebecca Tourminet, a vice-principal at a school in Fremont, Ohio, in 2018, and Majors also voices the "mindless android" Time-Keepers.
 Neil Ellice recurs in the season as Hunter D-90.
 By December 2020, Jaimie Alexander was reported to be reprising her role as Sif in the series from past Thor films; she makes an uncredited cameo appearance in the season.
 Chris Hemsworth, who portrays Thor in the MCU, also has an uncredited cameo in the series providing voiceover for Throg.